gsoft-inc/wl-squide/docs/getting-started/create-host.md

 ## 3. Configure webpack

 !!!info
 `@squide` webpack configuration is built on top of [@workleap/webpack-configs](https://gsoft-inc.github.io/wl-web-configs/webpack/), [@workleap/browserslist-config](https://gsoft-inc.github.io/wl-web-configs/browserslist/) and [@workleap/swc-configs](https://gsoft-inc.github.io/wl-web-configs/swc/).
-If you are having issues with the configuration of these tools, have a look at their documentation websites.
+If you are having issues with the configuration of these tools, refer to the tools documentation websites.
 !!!

 ### HTML template